This brief document describes the process of sanitizing a laptop according to the Simple Method.

 sudo apt-get upgrade [and press ENTER]

-The last two commands could take from a few minutes up to an hour or so to complete.
+The last two commands could take from a few minutes up to an hour to complete.

 - Now, you can install the additional educational software (such as an offline version of the Wikipedia, and more educational applications) by following the instructions in this page.
-This step is not mandatory as the laptop at this point already has a good number of educational applications, but it's a good thing to do.
+This step is not mandatory as the laptop already has a good number of educational applications at this point, but it's a good thing to do.

 What to expect next

 Congratulations!
 You have now successfully completed your laptop drive campaign and sanitized your laptops, so they are now ready to be packed and travel.
-Please go to the Packaging the laptop for travelling section to learn how to get the laptops ready for dootrips.
+Please go to the Packaging the laptop for travelling section to learn how to get the laptops ready for door trips.

 - If you are not traveling, then get in touch with one of the Labdoo hubs (for instance, one which is closest to you) from the hubs list.
-The Labdoo hub will help you decide which school your laptop should be sent to and it will also help you get in touch with the travelers going to that school so the laptops can be picked up from you.
+A Labdoo hub will help you decide which school your laptop should be sent to and he will also help you to get in touch with the travelers going to that school so the laptops can be picked up from you.

 Continue reading to the next page: